Physician Assistant (BPA)

 Physician assistants (PAs) are health professionals authorized by the state to practice medicine with the supervision of a licensed physician.
 Physician assistants exercise autonomy in medical decision making and provide a broad range of services.
 The role demands sound judgment, intellectual honesty, and the capacity to react to emergencies in a calm and reasonable manner.
 Courses in the didactic year of the Physician Assistant major build a strong foundation upon which the students develop and strengthen their knowledge base about normal physiologic and disease processes.
 This is reinforced by hands-on skill training in the laboratory environment.
 The clinical year solidifies the didactic year preparation by providing the students with a variety of clinical settings ranging from primary care to surgical and medical specialties.
 The program prepares graduates to become competent and caring practitioners who can perform diagnostic and therapeutic services.
 In order to practice, physician assistants must graduate from an accredited physician assistant program, pass the National Certifying Examination (PANCE), and obtain state authorization to practice through state licensure, registration, or certification process.
 Upon successful completion of our ARC-PA accredited PA Program, graduates will be eligible to sit for the Physician Assistant National Certification Exam (PANCE).
 For further information on the PA certification, explore the resources at the National Commission on Certification of Physician Assistants (NCCPA).

-An online master's degree option is offered through a cooperative agreement with NOVA Southeastern University.
+Online master's degree options are offered through cooperative agreements with NOVA Southeastern University and Marywood University.

 Physician Assistant salaries vary by geographic areas, practice setting, and job responsibilities.
 Please refer to the American Academy of Physician Assistants State Practice Profiles and to the Bureau of Labor and Statistics for more detailed information.